eclip53/Automated_MetaData_Generator_app/README.md

 ## Limitations:

 - Relies on Google Cloud Vision API (credentials must be available).

+- Due to limitations of Spacy Module - It can only process small sized documents with less than 1 million characters.

 - Summarization depends on the quality of extracted OCR/text.